mogtofu33/docker-compose-drupal/README.md

 Drupal provide some usefull [distributions](https://www.drupal.org/project/project_distribution?f%5B2%5D=drupal_core%3A7234) to help you start with a more complete Drupal 8 out of the box.

-Here is a non exhaustive list based on top 4, assuming we use composer from docker:
+Here is an example, assuming we use composer from docker:

 * [Lightning](https://www.drupal.org/project/lightning)